fitryr/Modelling-Future-Wholesale-Prices-in-Great-Britain-s-Energy-Market/README.md

 # Modelling-Future-Wholesale-Prices-in-Great-Britain-s-Energy-Market
 Modelling Future Wholesale Prices in Great Britain’s Energy Market

-This code use PyPSA-GB model to model future wholesale energy market, this python codes conducted for dissertation Master degree MSc Sustainable Energy System, The University of Edinburgh.
+This Python code utilizes the PyPSA-GB model to simulate the future wholesale energy market.
+It was developed as part of a Master's dissertation for the MSc in Sustainable Energy Systems program at The University of Edinburgh.